dawitel/yoshi-webscraper/Note.md

 - Could you move v2/send-email to v1/send? - solved
 - Could you delete the oldest data in final_data once we get more than 10 dataset in the folder
 - Isn't it better to make Rate limiting random?
+- Could you add a tuggle button that allows me to see my password button on the sign in page?

 ## Questions